sonic-net/SONiC/doc/qos/SONiC_ROCEv2_support.md

 - Single pool - Max buffer size by removing the reserved sizes.
 - All queues are lossy mode i.e tail drop can happen after utilization of total shared buffers.
   - Q_min  -
   - Q shared is dynamic mode with value of 3.

-#### 2.2.2.2 SONIC buffer defaults
+#### 2.2.2.2 SONiC buffer defaults

-There is no NOS/SONIC defaults, SDK defaults are SONIC defaults when ROCEv2/lossless behavior not enabled.
+There is no NOS/SONiC defaults, SDK defaults are SONiC defaults when ROCEv2/lossless behavior not enabled.

-#### 2.2.2.3 SONIC lossy buffer defaults - Out of scope.

-By Enhance SONIC, SONIC will initialize the buffer as same as SDK

-- SONIC has platform specific buffer file(buffer.json.j2) to get defaults specific to NPU.
-- Single pool for both ingress and egress
-- Ingress traffic is mapped to PG7
-- Avoid dropping packets at Ingress by Set PG7 static limit to max buffer size.
-  - This is to make sure features depends on buffers utilization like ECN to work
-  - Control traffic is not dropping.
-- Set all egress queues (Q0-Q9) & MC0-9 and CPU Q0-48 with dynamic shared mode to get fair share of buffers.
-- SONIC should have always pool, pg, q buffers configured.
-- Initialize PG7 and Q0-9 queue on lossy mode.
-- Set all CPU queues with dynamic shared mode to get fair share of buffers.
-- Set Multicast queues on all port with dynamic shared mode to get fair share of buffers.

-#### 2.2.2.4 Backend mechanism to support buffer configuration and get
+#### 2.2.2.3 Backend mechanism to support buffer configuration and get

-QOS has the following tables in the Redis ConfigDB, the size & xoff values vary based on HW capabilities.
+QoS has the following tables in the Redis ConfigDB, the size & xoff values vary based on HW capabilities.

 ```
 "BUFFER_POOL": {